 When to Harvest Purple Kush ‐ Flowering Time

-The Purple Kush strain has a quick flowering time in comparison to other marijuana strains.
-You can expect it to flower within just 6 to 8 weeks.
+Purple Kush can flower in as little as 6 weeks, much faster than many other marijuana strains.
 The Purple Kush strain is a smaller plant, and will grow on average, up to 30 inches tall.
-Purple Kush offers an average yield between 1 and 3 oz per square foot, on average.
+The Purple Kush strain offers an typical yield between 1 and 3 oz per square foot, on average.

 When smoked or converted into an edible form, the flavor of the Purple Kush strain is best described as Earthy, Grape, and Berry.